-Working exclusively with internationally operating businesses over more than two decades has resulted in us played a leading role in the formation of several hundred entities – companies, general and limited partnership, trust and other entities – in many countries throughout the world.
+Working exclusively with internationally operating businesses over more nearly three decades has resulted in us playing a leading role in the formation of several hundred entities – companies, general and limited partnership, trust and other entities – in many countries throughout the world.

-During our many years’ of experience in establishing Australian companies and partnerships for foreign-based businesses, we have developed and fine-tuned our systems and procedures, enabling us to provide efficient and reliable services in this regard.
+During our many years’ of experience in establishing Australian companies and other entities for foreign-based clients, we have developed and fine-tuned our systems and procedures, enabling us to provide efficient and reliable services in this regard.

 We only establish Australian entities where the entity is conducting real business in Australia and has actual economic activity in Australia.

 Our extensive international experience built up over the past decades means we are often quite familiar with the shareholders’ jurisdictions and the shareholding entity – whether it be a Delaware LLC, a German GmbH, an Indian Pvt Ltd, a Brazilian Limitada, a UK LLP, a Dutch closed CV, etc. etc.

 Before setting up the company or other entity we are almost always consulted as regard the selection of the right legal form as well as on the relevant business tax conservations of each legal form.